Fresh Air (film): Production

+Film poster for Static Electricity, Mansfield's recut of Fresh Air released in 2020.

 Mansfield was working at Film Australia and working on the script.
 It began as a purely visual comedy, "then I started working in dialogue and it took off from there," said Mansfield.
 "In the final stages of development, we worked on bridging the kitchen sink drama with the observational comedy."

 Mansfield showed the script to Rosemary Blight who liked it and decided to produce it.
 "I first read it on the bus between Broadway and Newtown," Blight said, "and I couldn’t stop laughing.
 It was very observant of people – in fact, some of the characters seemed to be on the same bus with me… He’s very observant…his view of the world is very different.
 In other scripts, you see people larger than life, but he sees them as they are."

 "I'm interested in underachievement," said Mansfield.
 "I'm interested in underdogs.
 The film is loaded up with scenes in which I don't tell the audience how to think."

 Mansfield wrote 12 drafts of the script.
 It eventually got some finance through the New Screenwriters Scheme of the NSW Film and TV Office, through which Bill Bennett agreed to mentor Mansfield.
 Then the film attracted support from Bridgit Ikin, head of SBS Independent, and Marion Pilowski, Head of Acquisitions and Program Development at Premium Movie Partnership (Foxtel) who supported the film's successful application to be one of the five "Million Dollar Movies" jointly financed by the Australian Film Commission and SBS Independent.
 Funding was announced in December 1997.
 (The others would include Mallboy, Bored Olives, A Wreck A Tangle.)

-Shooting took five weeks, with six weeks of shooting the "zine" elements.
 Mansfield called the film "'zinema'... a wanky excuse for a cut and paste style.
 Zine as in home made, non-profit sort of magazine.
 It’s expressionistic in style but naturalistic in content."